- Free Consultation: 305-638-4143 Tap Here to Call Us

 You can bring independent causes of action directly against Uber.
 If you are successful in proving any of these independent causes of action, Uber will be named in your trial.
 Below are some examples of independent causes of action against Uber: Negligent Hiring; Negligent Retention; Negligent Failure to Train Drivers; and Negligent Supervision of Drivers.

 Uber denies that it trains or supervises its drivers.
 But, Uber provides a lot of information to its drivers about their driving.
-Below is a link to a page on Uber’s website describing how it’s technology tracks drivers and provides information about how safe each driver operates their car.
+Below is a link to a page on Uber’s website describing how its technology tracks drivers and provides information about how safe each driver operates their car.
 This is just one example of the information that Uber will have about each driver’s behavior.

 Information That You Should Obtain When You Sue Uber

 You should try to obtain all telematics information for the Uber driver that caused your crash.
-This information may tell you how fast You should also obtain all star-ratings and customer comments about drivers.
+This information may tell you how fast You should also obtain all-star ratings and customer comments about drivers.
 You will also want to review the Uber driver’s background investigation and driving history.
 Lastly, you should try to obtain all annual vehicle inspections that Uber has performed on its driver’s cars.
 These inspections can provide valuable information about the condition of the vehicle that caused your crash.
 This may ultimately help you prove that this driver and car should have never been on the road – and Uber knew it.

 Why Ride-Share Companies Require Confidential Settlements?

-We are unable to tell you about the results that we have obtained for clients against rider-share companies because they require confidential settlements.
+We are unable to tell you about the results that we have obtained for clients against ride-share companies because they require confidential settlements.
 That being said, our Miami car accident lawyers have experience litigating against ride-share companies and would be glad to review your potential case.